 Charged-coupled devices (CCDs) as astronomical X-ray detectors have become nearly ubiquitous since their their first use in sounding rocket flights in the late 1980s.
-CCDs provide excellent quantum efficiency with moderate spectral resolution over a broad energy range ($\sim 0.1-10 \text{ keV}$) and are well-suited as imaging spectrometers as well as readout detectors for dispersive gratings.
-Currently, CCDs are focal plane detectors in five operating spacecraft from NASA, ESA and JAXA, and are planned to be part of many upcoming missions.
+CCDs provide excellent quantum efficiency with moderate spectral resolution over a broad energy range (~0.1-10 keV) and are well-suited as imaging spectrometers as well as readout detectors for dispersive gratings.
+Currently, CCDs are focal plane detectors in five operating X-ray observatories from NASA, ESA and JAXA, and are planned to be part of many upcoming missions.

 Radiation damage is a common concern in all spacecraft components.
-One symptom of radiation damage in CCDs is an increase in the number of charge traps.
+One symptom of radiation damage in CCDs is an increase in the number of charge traps (?).
 When charge is transfered across the CCD to the readout, some portion can be captured by the traps and gradually re-emitted.
 If the original charge packet has been transfered away before the traps re-emit, the captured charge is "lost" to the charge packet.
-The pulseheight read out from the instrument which corresponds to a given energy decreases with increasing transfer distance.
 This process is quantified as charge transfer inefficiency (CTI), the fractional charge loss per pixel.
-In addition, the spectral resolution increases due to noise in the charge trapping and re-emission process, non-uniform trap distribution, and variations in trap occupancy (further discussed in the next paragraph).
-All of these processes apply to the charge in each pixel, so multi-pixel events will be more degraded than single-pixel events.
+As a result, the amount of charge (or the pulseheight) read out from the instrument decreases with increasing transfer distance; since this pulseheight corresponds directly to the incoming X-ray photon energy, the measured energy also decreases.
+In addition, the spectral resolution degrades due to noise in the charge trapping and reemission process, non-uniform trap distribution, and variations in trap occupancy.
+All of these processes apply to the charge in each pixel, so multi-pixel X-ray events will be more degraded than single-pixel events.

 Measured CTI is a function of fluence, or, more specifically, the amount of charge deposited on the CCD.
-As the fluence increases, traps filled by one charge packet may remain filled as a second charge packet is transferred throught the pixel.
+As the fluence increases, traps filled by one charge packet may remain filled as a second charge packet is transferred through the pixel.
 The second charge packet sees fewer unoccupied traps as a result of the previous "sacrificial charge" and loses less charge than it would have otherwise (Gendreau et al. 1993).
 This sacrificial charge can be in the form of X-rays, charged particle interactions, or intentionally injected charge.

 The response of a CCD-based instrument is thus partially determined by its particle environment, whether causing radiation damage or providing sacrificial charge, which in turn is dependent on the spacecraft orbit.
-The Advanced CCD Imaging Spectrometer (ACIS) on the Chandra X-ray Observatory and the X-ray Imaging Spectrometer (XIS) on Suzaku utilize similar CCDs but occupy very different radiation environments.
-The two instruments combined have produced more than eighteen years worth of monitoring data which provides a unique opportunity to better understand the relationship between CCD spectral resolution, radiation damage, and the on-orbit particle background.
+The Advanced CCD Imaging Spectrometer (ACIS) on the Chandra X-ray Observatory (Weisskopf et al. 2002) and the X-ray Imaging Spectrometer (XIS) on the Suzaku X-ray Observatory (Mitsuda et al. 2007) utilize similar CCDs but occupy very different radiation environments.
+The two instruments combined have produced more than eighteen years worth of monitoring data which provides a unique opportunity to better understand the relationship between X-ray CCD spectral resolution, radiation damage, and the on-orbit particle background.